NicholasLanders/order-system/README.md

-This project was to practice with display and subfiles in the ibm i system.
-I created an order system in which a user can come on, look at the existing orders and make any changes needed.
-It will then update the necessary tables.
+This project was built to practice using display files and subfiles on the IBM i system.
+It simulates an order management system where a user can view existing orders, make edits, and update the corresponding database tables accordingly.

 Project covered the following concepts: